The first of our summer adventures this year has been a trip to Mallorca to see the newly refurbished Iberostar Alcudia

 Iberostar Alcudia Park Room Tour

-My one criticism of our room at Iberostar Alcudia Park is the storage.
-There is only one small double wardrobe, and I think that would be difficult if you were staying for a week or longer, with two suitcases of clothes.
-There’s a safe inside the wardrobe but you do need to pay an additional daily fee at the reception if you want to use it.
+My one note about the room at Alcudia Park was the storage.
+There is only one small double wardrobe, and I think that would be tricky if you were staying for a week or longer, with two suitcases of clothes.
+There’s a safe inside the wardrobe for which you pay an additional daily fee at the reception if you want to use it.

 Food and Drink at Alcudia Park

-Most of the guests at the hotel are on an all-inclusive package.
+Most of the guests at the Alcudia Park hotel are on an all-inclusive package.
 You can book this through your tour operator, or with the hotel upon arrival.

 There’s a large restaurant in the middle of the hotel, where breakfast and dinner are served.
 We ate breakfast here each morning and there’s a huge choice.
 As you’d expect at a 4* resort, you’ll find pastries, pancakes, cereals, fruit, continental breakfast options and fresh smoothies.

 During the day, there’s a snack bar and large patio between the pool and beach.
 You can get drinks and ice creams here.
 At lunchtime, they lay out a buffet of pizza, fries and salads to choose from.

-Personally, I think if you visit an island like Mallorca, it’s a shame to only eat at a resort.
-Even if the food is amazing, part of the fun of a trip is exploring the local cuisine.
+As lovely as the food at the Alcudia Park is, I think if you visit an island like Mallorca, part of the fun of a trip is exploring the local cuisine.

 The Iberostar Alcudia Park is a 15-minute drive from the gorgeous town of Pollensa.
 Head for the old town square, which is lined by restaurants and overlooked by a 13th Century church.
 At night, the kids play football and ride scooters in the square, and there’s a lovely social atmosphere.

 Alcudia Park Review: Beaches and Entertainment

 We could write an Iberostar Alcudia Park review without mentioning that this place has a spectacular location.
 The hotel is situated right on the beach, and the water here is perfect for children.
 The water is warm and shallow well out from the beach, making is extremely safe.